 Plans to study the effectiveness of genetically modified male mosquitos as a form of mosquito control in the Florida Keys have received federal and state government approval, as well as approval from local officials in Monroe County.

-Beginning in 2021, the Florida Keys Mosquito Control District and U.K.-based Oxitec Corporation are planning to conduct a small pilot project using genetically modified male mosquitos to help control Aedes aegypti mosquitos.
+The Florida Keys Mosquito Control District and U.K.-based Oxitec Corporation are planning to conduct a small pilot project using genetically modified male mosquitos to help control Aedes aegypti mosquitos, that is expected to begin in spring 2021.

 Some basic facts: